zilliztech/zdoc/versioned_docs/version-byoc/tutorials/understand-basics/data-security.md

 ## Summary{#summary}

-In summary, Zilliz Cloud prioritizes data security at every stage, employing encryption techniques, authentication protocols, access control, whitelists, private links, server-side encryption, audit logs, and backup and restoration mechanisms to ensure the confidentiality, integrity, and availability of your data.
+In summary, Zilliz Cloud prioritizes data security at every stage, employing encryption techniques, authentication protocols, access control, server-side encryption, audit logs, and backup and restoration mechanisms to ensure the confidentiality, integrity, and availability of your data.